-All people, regardless of age or disability, should be able to live where they choose, with the people they choose, and with the ability to participate fully in their communities.
+All people, regardless of age or disability, should be able to live independently and participate fully in their communities.
 Every person should have the right to make choices and to control the decisions in and about their lives.
 This right to self-determination includes decisions about their homes and work, as well as all the other daily choices most adults make without a second thought.

 Why Community Living?

 Many people have deep ties to their communities that go back decades, if not generations.
 Remaining in the community allows people to preserve a critical connection to meaningful memories, people, places, and things.
 These connections with the familiar can be particularly important for older adults.

 Living in the community can also offer a level of social connection that is hard to find in a nursing home or other institutional setting.
 It offers the opportunity to interact with family members, friends, and neighbors.
 Being integrated in the community means having the opportunity to live with, and work alongside, people of all different abilities.